openzipkin/zipkin/README.md

 Check out the [`zipkin-server`](/zipkin-server) documentation for configuration details, or [`docker-zipkin`](https://github.com/openzipkin/docker-zipkin) for how to use docker-compose.

 ## Core Library
-The [core library](https://github.com/openzipkin/zipkin/tree/master/zipkin/src/main/java/io/zipkin) requires minimum language level 7.
-While currently only used by the server, we expect this library to be used in native instrumentation as well.
+The [core library](https://github.com/openzipkin/zipkin/tree/master/zipkin/src/main/java/io/zipkin) is used by both Zipkin instrumentation and the Zipkin server.
+Its minimum Java language level is 6, in efforts to support those writing agent instrumentation.

 This includes built-in codec for both thrift and json structs.
-Direct dependencies on thrift or moshi (json library) are avoided by minifying and repackaging classes used.
-The result is a 190k jar which won't conflict with any library you use.
+A direct dependency on gson (json library) is avoided by minifying and repackaging classes used.
+The result is a 155k jar which won't conflict with any library you use.

 Ex.
 ```java